E-Vertin/GNU-Linux-Guides/Gentoo Guide/Installation Guide for Gentoo Linux.md

 emerge -a sudo
 ```

-Edit the `/etc/sudoers` file and append user name.
+Edit the `/etc/sudoers` file and add the user name.

 #### Setup your init